 Though based on a combination of centuries-old cultural knowledge and multiple research studies, the statements and information found on this website have not been evaluated by the Food and Drug Administration.

-Placenta encapsulation is defined as the service of preparing a client’s own placenta for consumption or medicinal use, not the sale of placentas or placenta products.
-None of the services offered are approved to diagnose, treat, cure, or prevent any disease, because (according to the FDA) only a drug can legally make such a claim.
+Placenta encapsulation is defined as the service of preparing a client's own placenta for consumption or medicinal use, NOT the sale of placentas or placenta products.
+I am required to say that none of these placenta services are approved to diagnose, treat, cure, or prevent any disease, because (according to the FDA) "only a drug can legally make such a claim."
+I personally think that's rather problematic, but there we have it.

 Use of placenta encapsulation or other services assumes prior discussion with your health care provider; clients are responsible for researching and using these services appropriately.